Mechanical Intelligence Simplifies Control in Terrestrial Limbless Locomotion: Supplementary Discussion

 \subsubsection{Lattice}

 In addition to $\eta$ that has been reported in the main text for the robot in regular lattices with varied density of obstacles, we evaluated $\mcot$ for all experiments (Fig.~\ref{fig:RobotCOT}D to E).
-As introduced in Materials and Methods, the robot was in the same condition as in experiments on the flat ground (with wheels), and executing open-loop gaits with fixed parameters obtained from direct fitting from nematode kinematics in biological experiments.
+As introduced in Materials and Methods, the robot was in the same condition as in experiments on the flat ground (with wheels), and executing open-loop gaits with fixed parameters obtained from direct fitting from nematode kinematics in biological experiments, $A = 48^\circ, 51^\circ, 72^\circ$ and $\xi = 0.80, 0.58, 1.02$ in sparse, medium and dense lattices, respectively.

 Firstly, the obstacles in the sparse lattice impede locomotion of the robot with low $G$, resulting in reduced $\eta$ compared to that on the flat ground.
 However, with an increasing $G$, the more compliant robot emerged to utilized the obstacles to generate thrust by pushing off of them, leading to an improved $\eta$, known as obstacle-aided locomotion.
 The local minimum of $\mcot$ emerged at $G = 0.75$, where we observed both increased locomotion speed and decreased energy consumption compared to lower $G$ values.